rnag/aws-cdk-secure-api/README.rst

 Secure Rest Api
 ---------------

-The ``SecureRestApi`` construct creates a (public) REST API secured behind an API key value, which needs to be specified in the ``x-api-key`` header for all requests.
+The ``SecureRestApi`` construct creates a (public) REST API secured behind an API key, which needs to be specified in the ``x-api-key`` header for all requests.

 Features